Trackball Breakout

 by Pimoroni

-A tiny, RGBW-illuminated, clickable Trackball Breakout that's perfect for adding navigation or control to your Raspberry Pi or Arduino projects.
+A tiny, RGBW-illuminated, clickable Trackball Breakout that's perfect for adding navigation or control to your Raspberry Pi or Raspberry Pi Pico projects.

 We've taken a trackball module from everyone's favourite fruit-flavoured phone and added a bunch of clever engineering to let you build old-school interaction into your projects.
 As well as x/y directional tracking and click, we've added an RGBW (red/green/blue/white) LED right under the clear trackball to illuminate it and allow you to add visual feedback.

 Use Trackball Breakout with an Arduino that supports USB HID to use it as a tiny mouse.
-Or why not use it as a colour/brightness control for an LED matrix breakout or a set of our Mote lights?
+Or why not use it as a colour/brightness control for an LED matrix breakout, or a navigation controller for a Cosmic Unicorn?

 Because the trackball has a grippy rubber surface you can also use it with the trackball facing downwards and track it as it rolls on a surface, like a traditional roller ball mouse.

-It's compatible with our fancy Breakout Garden HAT (and pHAT), where using breakouts is as easy just popping it into one of the six slots and starting to grow your project, create, and code.
+It's compatible with our fancy Breakout Garden system, where using breakouts is as easy just popping it into one of the six slots and starting to grow your project, create, and code.
+Trackball breakouts made after April 2024 are also Qw/ST compatible so they can be plugged into a whole range of different microcontrollers and HATs with Qwiic or STEMMA QT connectors.

 Features